 You’re heading to Iceland!
 Congratulations!
 You are going to have a FANTASTIC time!
 Coming to Iceland, you are going to want to experience as much as you can and SEE as much of you can.
 So, we are here to help!

 Here we have put together the ULTIMATE Bucket List for Iceland.
-How much of it have you aready done?
-Can you think of something that should definately bee there?
+How much of it have you already done?
+Can you think of something that should definitely bee there?
 Please leave your comment!

 Here you go!
 The Ultimate Bucket List to Iceland!

 Ps.
 If we have written a blog about the subject before, then we will link the activity:)

 - Visit the Blue Lagoon

 - Þingvellir Natural Park, Gullfoss waterfall, and Geyser

 - Float in the Secret Lagoon in Flúðir